Assistance Dog Information

 4 Paws for Ability

 4 Paws for Ability is a nonprofit, 501(c)(3) organization whose mission is to enrich the lives of children with disabilities and veterans by training and placing quality, task-trained service dogs.
 This provides increased independence for the children and assistance to their families.
-4 Paws for Ability also helps with animal rescue and educates the public regarding use of service dogs in public places.
+4 Paws for Ability also helps educate the public regarding use of service dogs in public places.

 Autism Service Dogs of America